LoreCrux/personal_site/README.md

 ## Deployment

-This project is configured for deployment on AWS.
-To deploy:
+This project is configured for deployment on GitHub Actions and pushed to AWS.

 ## 📄 License